 Weigh the ingredients

 Few things will be a game changer for your baking like the method you use to measure the ingredients.
 Instead of using cups, use a digital scale to weigh the flour in grams.
 I explain this in a little more detail in this baking masterclass, but it has to do with how much flour actually gets added to the recipe.
-Digital scales run about $15 on Amazon - and they're one of the best investments you'll ever make for successful bread baking.
+Digital scales are one of the best investments you'll ever make for successful bread baking.

 Room temperature ingredients